This program has ended

-To allow young people – including young LGBTI+ persons- to live their lives without discrimination and improve their access to comprehensive sex education and youth-friendly sexual and reproductive health and rights (SRHR) services.
+The Right Here Right Now program aims to allow young people – including young LGBTI+ persons – to live their lives without discrimination and improve their access to comprehensive sex education and youth-friendly sexual and reproductive health and rights (SRHR) services.

 Hivos focus areas: Bolivia, Honduras, Kenya, Uganda, the Caribbean region and Zimbabwe, and occasional support to the platforms of Pakistan, Bangladesh and Nepal